dsutoyo/hybrid-foundation/README.md

 #### 4. Run Gulp

-The default gulp task compiles Sass and automatically refreshes your browser everytime you update your files.
+The default gulp task compiles Sass and automatically refreshes your browser every time you update your files.

 ```
 $ gulp